igorskyflyer/vscode-find-again/SUPPORT.md

 ## 💖 Support the Project

-> This project is maintained by a solo developer passionate about productivity tools and open source.
+> This project was created by a solo developer passionate about productivity tools and open source.

 <br>